MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/port-phone-numbers.md

 - Microsoft Teams
 ---

-# Port phone numbers to Teams Phone System with Calling Plan (optional)
+# Step 7: Port phone numbers to Teams Phone System with Calling Plan (optional)

 > [!IMPORTANT]
 > The information in this article is applicable to the Teams Phone System **with** Calling Plan bundle only.
 The Phone System with Calling Plan bundle is available only in select countries and regions.
 Before reading this article, check [Country and region availability for the Teams Phone System with Calling Plan bundle](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md) to see whether your country or region supports the Phone System with Calling Plan bundle.